 “When I first saw Aspen Santa Fe Ballet at the Joyce, I was blown away by the intense physicality and strong, yet beautiful, technique.
 It’s a balance I try to bring to my own dancing.”

-Pete Leo Walker joins Aspen Santa Fe Ballet following five seasons with Charlotte Ballet, where he performed a diverse repertoire of neoclassical and contemporary works.
+Pete Leo Walker, is in his second season with Aspen Santa Fe Ballet following five seasons with Charlotte Ballet, where he performed a diverse repertoire of neoclassical and contemporary works.
 A native of Jacksonville, FL, Pete began training at Dansations Performing Arts Center and continued at the Nutmeg Conservatory for the Arts.
 Pete is a 2011 recipient of the Princess Grace Award.
 In 2013 he was featured as one of Dance Magazine’s “Top 25 to Watch.”

 “My mom was a part of the Rock Steady Crew in Brooklyn.
 She taught me to pop and lock, so contemporary classical ballet is the closest to my heart—with a technical element.”

 Joseph Watson, now in his eighth season with Aspen Santa Fe Ballet, began formal dance training at TWIGS (To Work In Gaining Skills), a respected after-school program in his home town of Baltimore.
 After graduating from the Baltimore School for the Arts, Joseph attended The Juilliard School, earning his BFA in dance.
 He was a member of North Carolina Dance Theatre prior to joining ASFB.